 Unless otherwise indicated, Counselling courses will be held at the Justice Institute and will be in session from 9:00 am to 4:30 pm.
 For more information, call the Program Coordinator, Cindy Bettcher, at 604/528-5627.
-For detailed brochures, call the Program Assistant, Lori Ovens, at 604/528-5620.
+For more information on Critical Incident Stress courses, call the Program Coordinator, Patricia McNeill, at 604/528-5623.

-Courses marked with an asterisk (\) may be taken as electives in the Management Development for Residential Settings Certificate Program.
+Courses marked with an asterisk () may be taken as electives in the Management Development for Residential Settings Certificate Program.